Tatiana Lee, Hollywood Inclusionist, RespectAbility

 Moderated by Lauren Appelbaum, Vice President, Communications, RespectAbility

 Social media platforms raise some access issues for individuals with disabilities.
 Although accessibility on social media sites is limited in a lot of ways, some features do exist in each platform.
-Enjoy a hands-on presentation in best practices for Twitter, Facebook, Instagram and LinkedIn.
-The webinar will be extremely interactive.
-Prepare materials, including text and images, to post and follow-along with a content expert as you share your materials in the most accessible way for all.
+Enjoy this hands-on presentation in best practices for Twitter, Facebook, Instagram and YouTube.

 About Our Speakers